UK says will not sign ‘politically motivated extradition treaty’

 Shah Mahmood Qureshi appreciated the UK government approach on the FATF.
 “We had a constructive discussion on the FATF.
 They (the UK govt) have stated very clearly that they would not like Pakistan to be pushed in the black list.
 In fact they would want to help us – and we help ourselves – by getting us out of the grey list and we have a clear approach on how to cooperate on that front.
 The UK delegation has been very supportive in Orlando.”

 The British foreign secretary said that the personal connection the two countries is truly extraordinary.
 “We had very good discussion about the bilateral trade, cooperation in multi-lateral arenas, regional tensions and working together to reduce them.
-The secretary of state for the International Trade has increased the support for Pakistan from up to £400 million [Rs80 billion] to £1 billion [Rs200 billion],” he said adding he was delighted that the British Airways had recently started services from London to Pakistan.
+The secretary of state for the International Trade has increased the support for Pakistan from up to £400 million to £1 billion ((Rs80 billion to Rs200 billion),” he said adding he was delighted that the British Airways had recently started services from London to Pakistan.

 He said Pakistan and the UK have been great friends for many years and “today is the reaffirmation of that friendship”.
 He said he had met Qureshi on many occasions and that he enjoyed “excellent working relationship with him”.